 I was meeting with a client last week and she was very concerned how she was going to be financially stable after her divorce case was complete.
 She wanted to know what alimony was and whether she was even eligible for alimony.
 Under Georgia law, alimony is available to those who are in financial need after the divorce case is over.
 Alimony is essentially spousal support, some financial means for a spouse to be able to maintain a lifestyle after the divorce is finalized.
 Now, that does not mean that you’re going to maintain the same lifestyle.
 Ultimately, in most cases, both spouses are going to see a change in financial resources, and ultimately, a change in their lifestyle after the divorce is completed.
 However, alimony is able to come into play and the judge can grant it so that one spouse over the other will be able to continue on in their life without any major hiccups or financial strain.
 Now, alimony in our circuit and our local judges is a very complicated thing.
 Georgia does not have a set calculation or formula for alimony.
 Unlike child support that is based on a very strict formula, Georgia law does not outline how alimony should be calculated.

-Are you or a loved one in the process of a divorce in Statesboro or Springfield and have questions about these 3 alimony tips?
+Are you or a loved one in the process of a divorce in Statesboro, Springfield, or Swainsboro and have questions about these 3 alimony tips?
 Contact the experienced Georgia divorce attorneys at Hall & Navarro today for a consultation and case evaluation.

 We can help get your life back on track.